composer/composer/doc/05-repositories.md

 description which has a name and a version.
 The name and the version are used to identify the package.

-In fact, internally composer sees every version as a separate package.
-While this distinction does not matter when you are using composer, it's quite important when you want to change it.
+In fact, internally Composer sees every version as a separate package.
+While this distinction does not matter when you are using Composer, it's quite important when you want to change it.

 In addition to the name and the version, there is useful metadata.
 The information